Conditional Sampling with Monotone GANs: from Generative Models to Likelihood-Free Inference: Numerical experiments

-Our results are summarized in Figure~\ref{fig:celebA}, where we show conditional samples of in-paintings for images in the CelebA test set together with pixelwise means and variances of the image intensities.
-We note the variability of the MGAN samples, producing different smiles, hair styles, jawlines, outfits, and backgrounds as one would expect from a distributional in-painting method.
-We also computed an FID score of approximately $35$ for the full MGAN map $\T$ in this example.
-While FID is a good metric for photorealism, it fails to capture variability in the conditionals.
-For example, we noticed that models which collapse conditionally, i.e., which produce the same in-painting \(\F (\x^*, \y)\) for any realization of \(\y \sim \eta(d\y)\), can still obtain similarly good FID scores while clearly not being able to capture the true conditional.
-To our knowledge, distributional in-painting on the CelebA data set has not been explored in the literature, and thus we cannot compare the FID of our result to others.
-The closest to the state of the art is an FID of 30 reported in \citet{lindgren2020conditional} for the CelebA-HQ data set.
+\Cref{fig:celebA} shows conditional samples of image in-paintings for the CelebA test set, together with the conditional mean and variance of the pixelwise image intensities.
+We note the variability amongst the \MGAN samples, producing different smiles, hair styles, jawlines, outfits, and backgrounds---as one should expect from a probabilistic in-painting method.
+We also computed a FID score of approximately $35$ for the \MGAN map in this example.
+We emphasize, however, that while FID is a common metric for photorealism, it fails to capture accuracy in characterizing the conditional distributions.
+For example, we noticed that maps whose range collapses conditionally onto a single point and as result sample the same in-painting $\G(\y,w)$ for any realization of $w \sim \N(0, I_{100})$ can still obtain similarly good FID scores, while failing to capture the true conditional distribution.
+To the best of our knowledge, distributional in-painting on the CelebA dataset has not been explored in the literature, and thus we cannot compare the FID of our result to others.
+The closest to the state of the art is a FID of 30 reported in \cite{lindgren2020conditional} for the CelebA-HQ dataset.